Close

 While the cultural attractions are a definite plus for families hoping to settle down in Quartier Gros-Caillou, the many schools, parks, and excellent public transport in the area make it that bit more desirable amongst families.
 That’s not to mention the locally-run boulangeries, greengrocers, and fromageries that keep the community fed and happy.

-One of the biggest draws of living in Gros-Caillou is its central location.
+Another big draw of living in Gros-Caillou is its central location.
 It’s sandwiched between the iconic Eiffel Tower and Les Invalides, making it an ideal spot for those who want to be close to some of the city’s major landmarks.
 Plus, the Seine River is just a stone’s throw away, perfect for those evening walks or morning jogs.

 As for the cost of living, well, it’s Paris, so it’s a bit on the higher side.
 The average monthly rent for an unfurnished two-bedroom apartment in Gros-Caillou is around €2,500.
 But given its prime location and the quality of life it offers, many find it worth every penny.